 This normalization procedure must be followed for each cultivation cycle to demonstrate that the yields from the project area have not declined due to project activity.
 The following procedure is applicable for a single-field project.
-All aggregates must apply the following procedure to the entire project area, defined as the sum of individual fields included in verification activities:
+All aggregates must apply the following procedure to the entire project area, defined as the sum of individual fields included in verification activities.

-1. For each year t in the historical look-back period (see Section 5.3, step 15.2), normalize the yield of the field by the county average for that year (, y norm).
-If the project is an aggregate, calculate $(y norm{i})$ for each of the historical years as the weighted average (by percent of field area) of all fields in the aggregate following Equation 5.22.
-Equation 5.19.
-The distribution of (y_norm_t) will have the same number data points as the number of eligible crop years in the historical look-back period (between 3three and 5five years).
+1. For each year t in the historical look-back period (see Section 5.2), normalize the yield of the field by the county average for that year, y\normt.
+If the project is an aggregate, calculate y\normt for each of the historical years as the weighted average (by percent of field area) of all fields in the aggregate following Equation 5.19.
+The distribution of y\normt will have the same number data points as the number of eligible crop years in the historical look-back period (between three and five years).